Skip to main content

 Tasks

-5. Applying the DNS Config Profile to the service instances
+5. Associating the DNS Config Profile with the DNS service instances.

-Task 1: Creating a DNS service instance on two BloxOne Hosts
+Task 1: Creating DNS service instances for NIOS-X servers

 We do not have any DNS Service Instances ready to use yet.
 We can use our two online BloxOne Hosts as DNS nameservers for our clients.
 Create two DNS Service Instances for each of our BloxOne Hosts oph1.techblue.net and oph2.techblue.net.
 Name the Service Instances Techblue DNS service 1 and Techblue DNS service 2.